Tuhin-SnapD/ChatApp/README.md

 # ChatApp
-A fully functional Omegle clone made for group chats, Where you can maintain anonymity and talk to 'n' number of people simultaneously.
+Realtime Chat Application, A fully functional Omegle clone made for group chats, Where you can maintain anonymity and talk to 'n' number of people simultaneously.
 **********************************************
 Steps to install dependencies and run the app:
 In the terminal type the following commands: